Georgia Family Connection Partnership

-Organizations in Cobb have a long history of collaborating to share information and create new programs and mechanisms to improve life for residents of the county.
+Organizations in Cobb have a long history of collaborating to share information and create new programs and mechanisms to improve the quality of life for residents of our county.

 - The first formal collaboration was accomplished through the Cobb Community Council.
 The CCC met monthly to share information about programs and to better coordinate resources starting in the 1970’s.

-- Incorporated in 1989, the Cobb Human Services Coalition expanded the work of the Cobb Housing Coalition and provided a comprehensive approach in working with the homeless and those at-risk of homelessness.
+- Incorporated in 1989, the Cobb Human Services Coalition expanded the work of the Cobb Housing Coalition and provided a comprehensive approach in working with the homeless and those at risk of homelessness.
 Working with dozens of human service organizations and volunteers, the CHSC produced a comprehensive human service plan.
-Projects resulting from “The Plan” included:
+Projects resulting from “The Plan” included a

-- Resource Guides – An affordable housing list and The Pocket Key Resource Guide were developed and are still maintained and distributed.
+- Resources – An affordable housing list and The Pocket Key Resource Guide which are still maintained

 Cobb Community Collaborative